Professor Noel Fitzpatrick ACVS 2018

 Managing Director of Fitzpatrick Referrals, Professor Noel Fitzpatrick (MVB DUniv CertVR DSAS(Orth) DrS(hon) ACVSMR ECVSMR MRCVS) will be attending the American College of Veterinary Surgeons Surgery Summit (ACVS) this week to present the keynote lecture for the first time in his 25 year career.

 Noel’s keynote presentation “Revolution or Evolution?
-Ethics & Engineering of Bionic Biology” will distil his 25 years of experience and innovation in musculo-neuro-skeletal pathology, outlining our choices going forwards in the field of neuro-orthopaedic surgery with regard to rehabilitation, regenerative medicine, medical management, and surgical intervention using an integrated balanced approach for both the patient and the client.
+Ethics & Engineering of Bionic Biology” will distil his 25 years of experience and innovation in musculo-neuro-skeletal pathology, outlining our choices going forward in the field of neuro-orthopaedic surgery with regard to rehabilitation, regenerative medicine, medical management, and surgical intervention using an integrated balanced approach for both the patient and the client.

-Noel will also focus on the importance of ethics, evidence, and efficacy as they pertain to rehabilitation, regenerative medicine modalities, surgical or medical intervention for diseases of the axial and appendicular skeleton as well as the decision making process to operate, rehabilitate, or both with reference to etiopathogenesis and prognostication for various interventions, with the aim of providing functional pain-free quality of life.
+Noel will also focus on the importance of ethics, evidence, and efficacy as they pertain to rehabilitation, regenerative medicine modalities, surgical or medical intervention for diseases of the axial and appendicular skeleton as well as the decision-making process to operate, rehabilitate, or both with reference to etiopathogenesis and prognostication for various interventions, with the aim of providing functional pain-free quality of life.

 The lecture marks a first for Noel, who said: